 If you reported corporate fraud at work, you should not be punished for doing the right thing.
 Federal law protects whistleblowers who report corporate fraud at public companies, particularly fraud against shareholders.
-If you feel you have suffered retaliation for being a whistleblower, contact our experienced Cleveland employment law attorneys for help understanding and pursuing your rights.
+If you have been targeted for retaliation because you are a whistleblower, contact our experienced Cleveland employment law attorneys for help understanding and pursuing your rights.

 The first place corporate whistleblowers should look for protection from retaliation is the Sarbanes-Oxley Act of 2002, or “SOX.”
 Enacted in the wake of the Enron scandal, Congress passed Sarbanes-Oxley in order to restore trust in the financial markets and provide safeguards for investors in public companies.
 To help achieve that goal, Congress included a whistleblower provision designed to encourage employees to report corporate fraud.